-If an allowance asset is deemed to have been disposed of under section 9HA(1) this may trigger a recoupment in terms of section 8(4)(a) of capital allowances previously allowed as a deduction or at the election of the executor, a loss on disposal under section 11(o).
+If an allowance asset is deemed to have been disposed of under section 9HA(1), this may trigger a recoupment under section 8(4)(a) of capital allowances previously allowed as a deduction or at the election of the executor, a loss on disposal under section 11(o).

 Any amount that would have constituted income in the hands of the deceased will constitute income of the deceased estate under section 25(1)(b).
-Thus the disposal of assets by the deceased estate will also be on revenue account.
+Thus the disposal of assets (such as trading stock, livestock and produce) by the deceased estate will also be on revenue account.